michalnoga-lab/shopping_platform/README.md

     login: user@gmail.com
     password: useruser

-Now You can use all the avaliable functions of application.
+Now You can use all the available functions of application.